 We wanted to do something different for our place cards and meal selections that was fun and functional at the same time.
 For our place cards, we printed each guest name on a 4″ x 9″ envelope and also stored the utensils inside of it.
 We included a fork and knife graphic as well as our names and the date and location of our wedding reception at the bottom.

-Our cocktail hour was held in a separate room from the main reception so we were able to put our seating chart and guestbook/gift table in this room.
+Our cocktail hour was in a separate room from the main reception so we were able to put our seating chart and guestbook/gift table there.
 We kept our seating chart simple since we had about three hundred people to list.
 We separated the names alphabetically by last name and printed them out on white card stock.
-I made the alphabet tent cards out of brown kraft paper card stock and chalkboard paper.
-I bought wooden frames and used chalkboard paper for the large signs.
-Finally, I made our guestbook out of 5″ x 7″ chipboard and white card stock and used binder rings to hold them together to form a ring bound book.
+And I made the alphabet tent cards out of brown kraft paper card stock and chalkboard paper.
+I made our guestbook out of 5″ x 7″ chipboard and white card stock and used binder rings to hold them together.

-We also put up a gallery of pictures that Josef got enlarged and actually used them when he proposed to me.
-The easels were hand made by Josef as well, so I have no idea how he made them, but they turned out great!
+We also put up a gallery of pictures that Josef got enlarged and used when he proposed to me.
+Josef also made the easels, so I have no idea how he made them, but they turned out great!

 Most Filipino weddings include the infamous money dance and ours was no exception.
-Instead of having someone pass out the pins, we thought it would be more efficient to have them on the tables already.
+Instead of having someone pass out the pins, we thought it would be better to have them on the tables.
 My sister came up with the idea for the pins storage.
 She used small styrofoam balls to stick the pins in.
-She used a Cricut Machine to cut out the bases out of yellow card stock.
-She used the Octagon Box image from the Tags, Bags, Boxes and More 2 Cricut Cartridge.
+Then she used a Cricut Machine to cut out the bases out of yellow card stock.
+The image she used was the Octagon Box from the Tags, Bags, Boxes and More 2 Cricut Cartridge.
 She finished them off with a small label made out of a toothpick, twine and gray card stock.

 We used wooden frames and chalkboard paper for pretty much all of the signs we used for our reception decor.
-We used the Tolsby White Plastic frames from Ikea for a few smaller signs and for all of our table numbers.
-All of the signs were had written with chalk markers by my lovely sister.
+We used the Tolsby White Plastic frames from Ikea for some smaller signs and for all of our table numbers.
+My sister wrote on all of the signs with chalk markers.
 She has since taken up hand lettering and modern calligraphy (IG: @smudgedletters) if you need any custom lettering done = )